 I’ve got to tell you.
 I’m envious of women.
 I’m not saying your problems get solved, but at least they’re taken seriously.
 You know?
 You got one-eight-hundred numbers, you got ribbons… there’s groups.
 People give a shit.
 Anything happens to a guy it’s just considered funny.
-Some woman cut her husband’s dick off, through it in the garbage disposal and turned it on.
+Some woman cut her husband’s dick off, threw it in the garbage disposal and turned it on.
 People thought it was hilarious.
 They were like, “Hey Stumpy!”
 Nobody cares!

 Several laughs here.
 Why?
 Let’s look at simple truth and recognition; “You got 1-800 numbers, you got ribbons… there’s groups.
 Both factual (simple truth) and recognizable.
 But the bigger laugh comes with the compare and contrast “Anything happens to a guy it’s just considered hilarious!”
 Then Hey Stumpy!
 INCONGRUITY.
 What do you call a guy who had his dick cut off?
 “Stumpy.”

 But the big laugh comes in the next few lines where Burr uses a three-way build-up (triple) and recognition combined.
 Huge laugh!
 The three-way build-up creates tension and the recognition pulls out the stops and BOOM!
 Laughter and applause.